jianostack/jianostack.github.io/DevOps/create/aws-lambda-outbound-internet.md

 ## NAT gateway
 Create a NAT gateway:
-- Assign it to a single subnet
+- Assign it to a single public subnet
 - Connectivity type is public
 - Assign an Elastic IP to it

-## Private subnet
+## Private subnets
-We will need to create two additional private subnets.
+We will need to create two private subnets.

 In the shared route table you need this NAT gateway route:

-0.0.0.0/0 (Destination) nat (Target)
+0.0.0.0/0 (Destination) NAT gateway (Target)

 Make sure your route table is associated with the two private subnets.